1. Getting Started - Prepare for the repair

-The video above shows how to replace blown fuses in the interior fuse box of your 2011 Lincoln MKS in addition to the fuse panel diagram location.
-Electrical components such as your map light, radio, heated seats, high beams, power windows all have fuses and if they suddenly stop working, chances are you have a fuse that has blown out.
+This video shows how to replace blown fuses in the interior 2011 Lincoln MKS fuse box of your in addition to the fuse panel diagram location.
+Electrical components such as your map light, radio, heated seats, high beams, power windows, headlights, fan blower, defroster, door lock, power seat, windshield wiper motor, fuel pump, horn, anti-lock brakes and rear view camera all have fuses and if they suddenly stop working, chances are you have a fuse that has blown out.
 If your MKS is experiencing electrical problems, you should always check the fuses first, because they are relatively easy to check and cheap to change.
-Some Lincolns have multiple interior fuse boxes including in the trunk - the video above will show you where the interior fuse box of your 2011 MKS is located.
+Some Lincolns have multiple interior fuse boxes including in the trunk - the video will show you where the interior fuse box of your 2011 MKS is located.
+Next you need to consult the 2011 Lincoln MKS fuse box diagram to locate the blown fuse.
 If your MKS has many options like a sunroof, navigation, heated seats, etc, the more fuses it has.
 Some components may have multiple fuses, so make sure you check all of the fuses that are linked to the component in question.